CI-Dominik/pp5-hack-collect/README.md

 * Cloudinary was used to store the image files uploaded by users.

 ### Visual Studio Code
 * Visual Studio Code was used to clone the GitHub repository, edit the homepage's code and commit / push the results to GitHub.
+In addition, plugins were used to verify the code structure and best practices.

 ### GitHub
 * GitHub was used to store the homepage's files, the user stories and epics.